 Consider documenting any harassment, threats, or other violence you may be experiencing through technology.
 If you decide to report, these records will be important later.

-If you feel unsafe and are comfortable doing so, consider contacting Brandeis Police at (781) 736-3333 for an on-campus, or the Waltham Police at 911 for an off-campus emergency.
-Especially if the harassment you are receiving online or via phone seems like it might escalate to in-person violence.
+If you feel unsafe and are comfortable doing so, consider contacting Brandeis Police at (781) 736-3333 for an on-campus, or the local police at 911 if you are off-campus.
+You may choose this option especially if the harassment you are receiving online or via phone seems like it might escalate to in-person violence.

 You can also choose to block the person harassing you, but you don't have to.
 Sometimes knowing what the person is doing or saying can be helpful for your own safety planning.